GabeScott/standard-works-vault/General Conference/1993 October - Bring Up a Child in the Way He Should Go.md

 A few days ago there came to my office a man from Las Vegas, Nevada.
 His wife and married daughter were with him.
 When we had accomplished the purpose of his visit, the younger woman asked if I would accept something from her thirteen-year-old daughter.
 She unwrapped a painting of two butterflies around a flowering shrub.

 The mother explained that her daughter had been struck by a car in a terrible accident when she was four years of age.
 Her body was badly broken.
-She was left paralyzed from the shoulders down, a quadriplegic without the use of arms or legs.
+She was left paralyzed from the shoulders down, a quadriplegic—without the use of arms or legs.
 She had painted this picture holding a brush between her teeth and moving her head.

 As I listened to that story, the painting grew in beauty and value before my eyes.
 It became more than a portrayal of butterflies.
 It represented remarkable courage in the face of blinding adversity; tenacious practice in holding and moving the brush; pleading prayers for help; faith—the faith of a child, nurtured by loving parents, that she could create beauty notwithstanding her handicap.